Co-hosted by the Western Division AFS and the Washington-British Columbia AFS Chapter

 Pre-conference continuing education courses will be offered onsite as half-day, full-day, or two-day sessions.
 Courses should be designed to offer in-depth professional development that is of interest to a variety of participants, ranging from students to professionals.
 It is also acceptable to propose sessions for specific audiences.
 Submission of proposals for workshops and CE can be done here.

 The Program Committee encourages organizers to submit creative proposals for sessions that utilize and engaging design, approaches, and formats.
 These proposals could include lightning/speed presentation sessions, slam sessions, or other interactive and non-traditional sessions.
 These sessions should also be initially proposed using the “AFS Spokane Symposia Proposal Platform”.
 We ask that you note that it is an innovative session by including that in the title and text of the abstract.
-As with symposia submissions, the formal submission portal will open on December 20, 2021.

 |Please note: As we have learned through the COVID-19 pandemic, virtual conference options provide the opportunity to increase accessibility and involvement.
 Although conference details are still in the works, there will likely be a virtual/hybrid option.
 This will mean that presenters in symposia and contributed sessions will be required to provide a recorded version of their presentation prior to the meeting.
 These presentations will be available for all registrants at the start of the meeting and an in-person session will be scheduled for live presentations during the meeting.
 More details will be provided as the program is developed and session organizers can work with the Program Committee Co-Chairs (Laurie Earley, [email protected]; Jeff Fryer, [email protected]) as more details are determined.|